-I am excited to have you in this class!
+I am excited to have you enrolled in our class for next year!
 We will learn a lot of material and do so in a fairly short amount of time.
 This class will be intellectually challenging, and hopefully, very rewarding.
 Because of the amount of material that we need to cover in this course, we have put together a summer assignment that we feel you need to have attempted by the beginning of the school year.
-Keep ahold of you Honors Algebra 2 notes.
-They will be a good resource.
-We will not spend much time on prior material - I will focus more on the new material.
-We will spend a few days at the beginning of the year reviewing this packet however, you will want to have completed a majority of this packet by the time school begins in the fall.
-We will have a test over this material.
-My best advice is to wait until the beginning of August to begin this task so the material is fresh in your mind.
-Enjoy your summer!
+My best advice is to wait until August to complete the work, that way the material is fresh in your mind.
+We will spend a few days at the beginning of the year reviewing the material, however, you will need to have complete the majority of this packet by the time school begins next fall.

-Sincerely, Mrs. Baker
+Sincerely, Mr. Jost